guberm/ChromeAIAgent/README.md

 3. **Pin the Extension**
    - Click the puzzle piece icon in Chrome toolbar
    - Pin "ChromeAI Agent" for easy access

+### 🔧 Development Setup

+For developers who want to test with local servers:

+1. Rename `manifest.json` to `manifest-prod.json`
+2. Rename `manifest-dev.json` to `manifest.json`
+3. Load the extension in developer mode

+The development manifest includes localhost permissions for testing local AI servers.

 ---